City Gardens, Beer Gardens and the Sound of the Isar

 This Renaissance park, part of Munich’s grand royal residence, sits at the southern tip of the Englischer Garten.

-It is a beautiful place to play boules on the gravel paths or simply sit on a shady bench and watch others play.
+It’s a beautiful place for a boules game on the gravel paths or simply to sit on a shady bench and watch others play.

 Summertime Shopping